 - Strategic pivots that sideline prior partners

-Tech acquisitions remain a paradox.
-They drive efficiency, unlock scale, and accelerate product rollouts, yet they also concentrate power, pressure jobs, and narrow competitive lanes.
-In big tech acquisition economics, capital meets code at unprecedented speed, reshaping markets almost overnight.
+Tech acquisitions are weird that way.
+They drive efficiency, unlock scale, speed up product rollouts.
+But they also concentrate power, pressure jobs, and narrow competitive lanes.
+When capital meets code at this speed, markets reshape almost overnight.
+In big tech, it’s the rule, not the exception.

 For regulators, investors, and employees, the core challenge is balance.
 How do you encourage growth without weakening competition?
 Practical steps include: